MutaiNewton56/Newton-resume/README.md

 Newton-resume
-This is my digital resume built with html and css
+This is my digital resume built with html, css and Javascript